March 2025 United States deportations of Venezuelans: Jordin Melgar-Salmeron

 On May 7, 2025, the administration deported Salvadoran Jordin Melgar-Salmeron to El Salvador's notorious Izalco prison after a panel of the Second Circuit Court of Appeals issued an order allowing him to remain in the US during the pendency of his immigration case.
 Melgar-Salmeron had asked for a stay of his deportation order so he could appeal an immigration judge's denial of his plea for relief under the Convention against Torture.
 Again, the administration blamed "a confluence of administrative errors," in this case missing and miscommunications between ICE offices in Buffalo and New Orleans, for deporting Melgar-Salmeron after it had assured the court he would not be deported before its scheduled ruling.
 Melgar-Salmeron, who claimed he had ended his previous affiliation with MS-13, was in immigration custody following a prison sentence for entering the US without permission and firearms possession.
 His attorney planned to ask the court to refer criminal contempt charges against those responsible for his client's deportation.
 On June 24, the appeals court ordered the government to facilitate Melgar-Salmeron's return to the US and report within a week on his physical location and status and the steps taken toward his return.
 It also determined that further proceedings regarding contempt were not needed at the time.

+Blanco Bonilla v.
+CSI Aviation, Inc.

+On July 17, 2026, three of the Venezuelan men who were deported filed a class action suit against the airline companies that transported the men to El Salvador, CSI Aviation and GlobalX, accusing the companies of "violating the Venezuelans’ civil rights, false imprisonment, intentional infliction of emotional distress, negligence and other violations".
+The men are represented by the Kennedy Human Rights Center, and the suit was assigned to the same judge overseeing J.G.G. v Trump, James Boasberg.